Academic Advisor Training and Professional Development

 WKU Faculty/Staff Professional Development

-The Academic Advising & Retention Center (AARC) offers various professional development opportunities for WKU Faculty and Staff advisors throughout the semester.
+The Advising & Career Development Center (ACDC) offers various professional development opportunities for WKU Faculty and Staff advisors throughout the semester.
 All WKU Academic Advisors are welcome to attend.

-The Student Success Summit is offered by the Office of Enrollment Management prior to the start of the spring semester.
+The Student Success Summit is offered by the Division of Enrollement and Student Experience prior to the start of the spring semester.
 The goal of the one day conference is to provide a unique opportunity for faculty, staff and administrators to discuss best practices and collaboratively develop working strategies related to advising, retention, engagement and student success.

 Sharing of course/program information, professional development opportunities, and general advising related information is shared via the CAN listserv.
 Advisors with information to share can send an e-mail to firstname.lastname@example.org.
 In addition to advisor communication through the optional CAN listserv, all faculty/staff designated as advisors are added to the official advising listserv.
 A monthly communication with updates and information is shared through this medium as well as any immediate, official announcements.

-More information on training and professional development opportunities for academic advisors, along with other advising related content, can be found on the AARC website.
-Questions or comments may also be directed to the AARC.
+More information on training and professional development opportunities for academic advisors, along with other advising related content, can be found on the Advising website.
+Questions or comments may also be directed to us.

 Advisor Certification Program